zqqq9/RelaxPlayLand/README.md

 - **Apple-Inspired Design**: Clean, modern interface using Apple's color palette
 - **Fast Loading**: Optimized for performance and user experience
 - **Accessible**: Built with accessibility best practices
+- **Game Submission**: Users can submit their own games to be featured on the platform
+- **Admin Dashboard**: Administrators can review and approve submitted games

 ## 🎮 Current Games